-Turkey is a significant buyer of Iranian oil; in 2011, it averaged nearly 200,000 bpd.
-In March 2012, Turkey said it would cut its buys from Iran by 10%-20% and Turkey received a Section 1245 NDAA sanctions exemption on June 11, 2012, renewed every six months thereafter.
+The relationship between Turkey and Iran deteriorated after 2011 as both took opposite sides on the Syria civil conflict.
+However, Turkey remains a significant buyer of Iranian oil; in 2011, it averaged nearly 200,000 bpd.
+Turkey subsequently reduced those purchases and Turkey received a Section 1245 NDAA sanctions exemption on June 11, 2012, renewed every six months thereafter.
 Some press reports have accused Turkey's Halkbank of settling much of Turkey's payments to Iran for oil or natural gas with shipments to Iran of gold.
 U.S. officials testified on May 15, 2013, that Turkey is not paying for its gas imports from Iran with gold, but that the gold going from Turkey to Iran consists mainly of Iranian private citizens' purchases of Turkish gold to hedge against the value of the rial.
+In line with cuts in Turkey's purchases of Iranian oil, overall bilateral trade fell to \$15 billion in 2013 from \$22 billion in 2012.
+On June 9, 2014, Rouhani visited Ankara, accompanied by more than 100 Iranian businessmen, and the two vowed to double bilateral trade to \$30 billion by 2015.